p0llopez/capricci-frontend/README.md

 | `npm run lint:fix`        | Run lint and fix                                 |
 | `npm run prepare`         | Run format and lint                              |

-## 📝 To Do's
+## 📝 Improvements

+Here are some improvements that can be made

-- [ ] Cambiar el favicon
+- [ ] Change the favicon
-- [ ] Transformar los componentes de React a componentes de Astro
+- [ ] Transform React components into Astro components
-- [ ] Transformar el resto de los componentes de React a componentes de Preact
+- [ ] Transform the rest of the React components into Preact components
-- [ ] Añadir un pie de página
+- [ ] Add a footer
-- [ ] Rediseñar el encabezado
+- [ ] Redesign the header
-- [ ] Rediseñar mi perfil
+- [ ] Redesign my profile
-- [ ] Mejorar la obtención de productos
+- [ ] Improve product retrieval

 ## 📄 License